CageHost/chef-vagrant/README.md

 # Vagrant Chef Environment

-A development platform for PHP, Ruby, and NodeJS applications, which contains a pre-configured Linux server with the following software:
+A development platform for PHP, Ruby, and NodeJS applications, which creates a pre-configured Linux server including the following software:

 Default: